Siege of Rees (1599): Siege of Rees

 In early September 1599, the Protestant-Dutch forces, supported by a German-mercenary army of 25,000 men led by Count Simon of Lippe advanced over Rees and laid siege to the town.
 On September 10, after a series of skirmishes near the town, the Spanish forces of Don Ramiro de Guzmán, Governor of Rees, supported by reinforcements sent by Don Francisco de Mendoza, lifted the enemy lines around Rees, causing a decisive defeat to the Protestant forces.
 The Spanish troops were outnumbered eight-to-one, but after two decisive assaults over the Protestant positions led by the two veteran captains Andrés de Ontoria and Andrés Ortiz, was sufficient to destroy the formations and defenses of the undisciplined and inexperienced German soldiers of the Protestant army.
-Count of Lippe's forces suffered about 2,000 to 2,500 casualties, hundreds of prisones (about 400 prisoners), and a great part of the artillery and supplies were destroyed or captured.
-On the other hand, the casualties of the Spaniards were minimum.
+Count of Lippe's forces suffered about 2,000 to 2,500 casualties, hundreds of prisoners (about 400 prisoners), and a great part of the artillery and supplies were destroyed or captured.
+On the other hand, the casualties of the Spanish were minimal.

-The offensive of the coalition forces of the Count of Lippe, Philip of Hohenlohe-Neuenstein, and the Count Ernst of Solms, despite the initial success in taking by surprise the fortress of Rheinberg on August 30, turned into a humiliation.
+Despite the initial success in taking by surprise the fortress of Rheinberg on August 30, the offensive of the coalition forces of the Count of Lippe, Philip of Hohenlohe-Neuenstein, and the Count Ernst of Solms, turned into a humiliation.
 Thereafter, the German army evaporated, and the siege ended with the withdrawal of the rest of the Protestant forces.